easycoder/easycoder-py/README.md

 ```
 This is traditionally the first program to be written in virtually any language.
 To run it, use `easycoder hello.ecs`.

-The output will look like this:
+The output will look like this (the version number will differ):

 ```
 EasyCoder version 250101.1